Los Angeles County Board of Supervisors: Board meetings

-The Board meets every Tuesday at 9:30 a.m. at the Board Hearing Room (381B) at the Kenneth Hahn Hall of Administration in Downtown Los Angeles.
+The Board meets every Tuesday at 9:30 a.m., Pacific Time, at the Board Hearing Room (381B) at the Kenneth Hahn Hall of Administration in Downtown Los Angeles.
 On Tuesdays following a Monday holiday, Board meetings begin after lunch, at 1:00 p.m.
 Board meetings are conducted in accordance with Robert's Rules of Order, the Brown Act (California’s sunshine law), and the Rules of the Board.
 The Chief Executive Officer, the County Counsel and the Executive Officer, or their deputies, attend each Board meeting.

 The regular agendas for the first, second, third and fifth Tuesdays of the month are essentially a consent calendar, that is, all items are automatically approved without discussion, unless a Supervisor or member of the public requests discussion of a specific item.
 The fourth Tuesday of the month is reserved for the purpose of conducting legally required public hearings, Board of Supervisors motions and department items continued from a previous meeting, have time constraints, or are critical in nature.
 Since Board meetings are considered Brown Act bodies, a Board agenda is published 72 hours before the Board meeting is convened.

 At the start of a meeting, after an invocation and the Pledge of Allegiance, all items that do not have "holds" placed on them by a Supervisor or a member of the public, or are mandatory public hearings, are approved on a consent calendar.
 Following that, presentations of various dignitaries (e.g., local consulate officials, awards to County employees and the general public, and pets for adoption) are made.
 Then, items that were not approved are called in numerical order unless a supervisor wishes to take items out of order.

 Members of the public are allotted three minutes to make public comment on all the agenda items that they intend to discuss.
 An additional three minutes are provided during general public comment on any topic within the board's jurisdiction.
 Individuals must submit comment cards before the start of the meeting and wait until their item is called.
 On popular topics with multiple speakers, comments may be restricted to as little as one minute each, and the board has the discretion to figuratively muzzle anyone who is addressing the board in a disruptive manner.

 Weekly Board meetings are broadcast live online and televised on local public television (KLCS Channel 58).
 Transcripts and statements of proceedings are published online.
 However, because some Board decisions have major implications, speakers and protesters on behalf of many causes regularly attend the meetings.
 The county is sued frequently by various public interest law firms and organizations on behalf of people who disagree with the Board's decisions.